keithieopia/keithieopia.com/content/pages/ref-wiring.md

 Category 5
 ==========
 Category 5 cable uses 4 twisted-pair cables, for a total of 8 individual wires.
 The cable supports a maximum distance of 100 meters (328 feet), although that distance may be extended if a repeater is used (in computer networking: a router or switch).
 The cable should not be bent more than 4 times the diameter of the cable and bundled with no more than 100 other Cat-5 cables.
 The maximum safe operating temperature is 45&deg;C (113&deg;F).

 Cat-5 is common use is for ethernet computer networks, commonly transmitting at 10mbit/s (10BASE-T / 1.25MB/sec), 100mbit/s
 (100BASE-TX / 12.5MB/sec), and 1000mbit/s (1000BASE-T / 125MB/sec) megabits per second.
 10BASE-T and 100BASE-TX use only
 2 twisted pair cables (4 wires), leaving 4 wires unused.
 While it would be against the written standards, these spare wires can be used for a second network connection, 2 phone lines, or Power over Ethernet if a special adapter is used.
 1000BASE-T on the other hand, uses all 8 wires.

 As previously mentioned, Cat-5 can be used for purposes other than computer networking including phones or even security systems including transmitting video data from security cameras in some instances.
 Cat-5 uses 24 guage wire which safely carries direct current at 360mA at 50V (36W DC voltage).
 Anything below these limits theoretically could transmit successfully over Cat-5.

 Patch Cables
 ------------
 T568A is the recommended format for networks by the TIA/EIA-568 standard and is required by the U.S. government for all federal government work.
 T568B use to be the traditional format for networks in the U.S. because it matched the legacy AT&T 258A wiring scheme.

 <table style="text-align: center">
     <tr>
-        <th colspan="8" style="font-style: italic; background-color: #659877; color: #000000; padding: 0px 50px">T568A</th>
+        <th colspan="8">T568A</th>
         <th rowspan="3">&nbsp;</th>
-        <th colspan="8" style="font-style: italic; background-color: #659877; color: #000000; padding: 0px 50px">T568B</th>
+        <th colspan="8">T568B</th>
     </tr><tr style="font-size: .5em; text-align: center">
         <!-- T568A -->
         <td>White<br>Green</td>